 Dean’s Advisory Council

-The UNSW Engineering Dean’s Advisory Council (FAC) membership is made up of senior executive from various industry and government sectors, and reflects the breadth of the Faculty's nine schools.
+The UNSW Engineering Dean’s Advisory Council (FAC) membership is made up of senior executive from various industry and government sectors, and reflects the breadth of the Faculty's eight schools.
 The FAC was established to provide the Dean with direction and advice to ensure that UNSW Engineering continues to offer the best undergraduate education in all engineering disciplines, appropriately specialised postgraduate courses, productive and stimulating research opportunities and continuing education programs for engineers in the workforce.

 The FAC contributes to the Faculty's strategic planning process by providing insight into the needs of industry and the community.